City-of-Helsinki/mvj/README.md

 ### Virus scanning

-All uploaded files are scanned for viruses by using an external file scanning service, currently ClamAV Antivirus API service on Platta.
+All uploaded files are scanned for viruses by using an external file scanning service.
 The app `file_operations` is responsible for orchestrating the scans.

 In models, file scanning can be added through `FileScanMixin`.
 In viewsets, file downloads can be restricted to only safe files through `FileDownloadMixin` or